rafischer1/standupstanddown-fe/README.md

 # Q3 Project G103 - - - Stand Up!

-> Vue.js frontend for the Stand Up Scrum App
+__Vue.js frontend for the Stand Up Scrum App__

+> This project fulfilled the requirement for the Galvanize Quarter 3 group application.
+Built with a team of 3 developers we decided to use Vue.js as our 'foreign environment'.
+Any edits/commits made after 12/18/2018 are my own in an efffort to further develop the project.

 ## Vue-Bootstrap